nandac/pandoc-reader/README.md

 ]
 ```

-Using default files has the added benefit of allowing you to use other markdown flavors supported by Pandoc such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).
+Using default files has the added benefit of allowing you to use other Markdown flavors supported by Pandoc such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).

-Here is a simple example of content that should be available in a Pandoc defaults file:
+Here is a simple example of content that should be available in a Pandoc default file:

 ```yaml
 reader: markdown